pdimens/harpy/Workflows/impute.md

 ```

 ### Prioritize the vcf file
-Sometimes you want to run imputation on all the samples present in the `INPUTS`, but other times you may want
-to only impute the samples present in the `VCF` file.
 By default, Harpy assumes you want to use all the samples
 present in the `INPUTS` and will inform you of errors when there is a mismatch between the sample files
 present and those listed in the `VCF` file.
 You can instead use the `--vcf-samples` flag if you want Harpy to build a workflow
 around the samples present in the `VCF` file.
 When using this toggle, Harpy will inform you when samples in the `VCF` file